telerik/fiddler-everywhere-docs/knowledge-base/configure-fiddler-on-xfce.md

 | Reported through | https://community.getfiddler.com/support/discussions/topics/12000025720 |

-#### Description
+## Description

-Fiddler Everywhere uses the **dconf** for setting/getting the proxy configuration through the UI.
-Some alternative desktop environments like XFCE store the data in different locations or lack a graphical interface for setting the system proxy.
-This will lead to Fiddler Everywhere not to set or unset the system proxy, which can break the application and the internet connectivity due to leaked proxy settings.
+Fiddler Everywhere uses the `dconf` for setting and getting the proxy configuration through the UI.
+Some alternative desktop environments, such as XFCE, store the data in different locations or lack a graphical interface for setting the system proxy.
+As a result, Fiddler Everywhere will not set or unset the system proxy, which can break the application and the Internet connectivity due to leaked proxy settings.
+How can I handle this issue?

 ## Solution

-- Use the **dconf-editor** and remove the **org.gnome.system.proxy**.
+1. Use the `dconf-editor` and remove the `org.gnome.system.proxy`.
 If this action is not permitted, go to the next step.
 Otherwise, skip to the last step.
-- Go to Proxy > HTTP and remove the **org.gnome.system.proxy**.
+1. Go to **Proxy** > **HTTP** and remove the `org.gnome.system.proxy`.
-- Go to Proxy > HTTPS and remove the **org.gnome.system.proxy**.
+1. Go to **Proxy** > **HTTPS** and remove the `org.gnome.system.proxy`.
-- Restart Fiddler Everywhere.
+1. Restart Fiddler Everywhere.